 2013, The Autumn of Han, THEATRE, at Edfringe

 2012, 27 Wagons Full of Cotton/ The Interview, THEATRE, at TheVibe

 2004, Tom Jones, THEATRE, at Edfringe

-Ross Ericson will be performing his new theatre piece Gratiano in 2017 at Brighton Fringe Festival, Buxton Fringe Festival and Edinburgh Fringe Festival.
+Ross Ericson will be performing his new theatre piece The Straw Man in 2018 at Buxton Fringe Festival and Edinburgh Fringe Festival.

-He is also touring and performing in The Unknown Soldier till 2018.
+He is also touring and performing in The Unknown Soldier and Gratiano till 2018.